Clayton (village), New York: Demographics

-Transport
+Transportation

 Clayton is accessible by automobile via New York State Route 12, which turns east from its northward course in the village.
 The northern terminus of Route 12E is in the same location.
 From Interstate 81, it can be reached by taking Exit 50S to Route 12.

 Beginning in 1873, the village was served by the Clayton Division of the Rome, Watertown and Ogdensburg Railroad (RW&O), which later became a part of the New York Central network.
 At its peak, multiple express trains per day ran from Niagara Falls and Grand Central Terminal to bring passengers and freight to Clayton's ferry terminal, which was the gateway to the Thousand Islands region.
 Facilities included a train yard and locomotive shed.
 The New York Central passenger trains included direct sleeping car service.

 Passenger service to Utica ceased in 1950, with bus service to Watertown remaining.
 Freight service continued until 1972, after which the tracks were torn out.

 The station and ferry terminal were converted into Frink Park, a public venue for performances and mooring for visiting ships, while the rail yards were incorporated into the property of the Frink-America snowplow factory, which was demolished in 2010.
 The property has since been redeveloped into a hotel, which was finished in 2013.
 The remainder of the right-of-way within the village is maintained as the Sissy Danforth Rivergate Trail, a multi-use recreational trail maintained by the Thousand Islands Land Trust and the Rivergate Wheelers ATV club.

+Education

+The school district is the Thousand Islands Central School District.